2000s: Popular culture

-The most prominent events and trends in popular culture of the decade (particularly in the Anglosphere) include:

 Film

-The usage of computer-generated imagery became more widespread in films during the 2000s.
+Live-action filmsThe usage of computer-generated imagery became more widespread in films during the 2000s.
 Documentary and mockumentary films, such as March of the Penguins, Borat, and Super Size Me, were popular in the 2000s.
 2004's Fahrenheit 9/11 by Michael Moore is the highest-grossing documentary of all time.
 Online films became popular, and conversion to digital cinema started.
-Critically acclaimed movies released in the decade including highlights such as Eternal Sunshine of the Spotless Mind (2004) and Lost in Translation (2003).
+Critically acclaimed movies released in the decade including highlights such as Eternal Sunshine of the Spotless Mind and Lost in Translation.